ExperiencersInternational/tvsetup/readme.md

 |910|STV|1080p|Scotland|
 |911|STV+1|1080p|Scotland|

-`* Opinions shared do not represent my own opinions and users should be warned that this channel hosts Russian state-affiliated media.`
+`* Opinions shared do not represent my own opinions and users should be warned that this channel hosts Russian state-affiliated media. ** Subtitles available.`

 ### Radio